Icelk/icelk.dev/public/articles/privacy-arguments/monopoly.md

 As I alluded to at the start, this will most certainly affect the future of electronics - it'll degrade the quality of a major piller of modern life, to make large corporations more profitable.
+And it'll only get worse as their power increases.

 I predict increased monopolization and restriction is eminent.